OpenWrt apu4c4 Router - OS & Software

 The LuCI app for this is quite janky:

-• It won’t tell you if you have an invalid character in the interface name. - is not a valid character apparently.
+- It won’t tell you if you have an invalid character in the interface name.

-• When you make modifications and save the settings, it commits the changes but doesn’t actually apply them.
-It fails to add new peers and you need to restart the network service manually.
+is not a valid character apparently. - When you make modifications and save the settings, it commits the changes but doesn’t actually apply them.
+It fails to add new peers and you need to restart the

-• The status page is difficult to read because it’s chaotic and extremely unpolished.
+service manually. - The status page is difficult to read because it’s chaotic and extremely unpolished.
 The icons look so faded, one might think they’re a placeholder for an image that failed to load.
-To use WireGuard, you will need to have enabled quite a few crypto modules, and some of them come with AVX2 variants by default.
-Remove them with sed -i '/avx2/d' /mnt/openwrt-root/etc/modules.d/10-crypto-misc.

 ath10k & firmware